 Medical Malpractice vs Medical Negligence – What is the Difference?

 Medical malpractice and medical negligence are two very similar terms.
 Medical negligence is generally unintentional and it typically involves inaction or a failure to take the appropriate action.
 A medical malpractice case falls under the umbrella of professional negligence.
 Medical negligence is usually considered a form of malpractice.

-The Types of Medical Malpractice Litigation in Illinois
+What Are The Different Types of Medical Malpractice Litigation in Illinois?

 - Medication errors / Pharmaceutical Errors;